Rose Art Museum: Collections

 The museum's collection includes more than 9,000 objects, including works by such artists as Mark Bradford, Judy Chicago, Cindy Sherman, Helen Frankenthaler, Paul Gauguin, Nan Goldin, William Kentridge, Yayoi Kusama, Henri Matisse, Mona Hatoum, Jasper Johns, Ellsworth Kelly, Willem de Kooning, Roy Lichtenstein, Marisol Escobar, Robert Motherwell, Robert Rauschenberg, Andrés Serrano, Jack Whitten, Yoko Ono, Pablo Picasso, Henri de Toulouse-Lautrec, and Andy Warhol.

+The permanent collection has particular strength in post-war American art and international contemporary art, including Abstract Expressionism, Pop Art, Minimalism, Conceptual Art, and Feminist Art.
+Temporary exhibitions are often coordinated with selections from the permanent collection, or to set new artworks in dialog with earlier works in the collection.

 Digital collection

 In 2014 the Rose Art Museum launched a digital archive of its extensive modern and contemporary art collection.
 The initiative was supported by the Jasmine Charity Trust in memory of Regina Jaglom Wachter and the Institute of Museum and Library Services.
 The Rose Art Museum's Digital Collection features an expanding catalogue of artists, acquisitions, and current and past exhibitions.